mynorel/framework/src/Mynorel/Services/README.md

 # Mynorel Service Layer
+-
+## Extending Services with Plugins

+Mynorel's Extension system allows you to add or override services via plugins (side stories).
+Register your extension in `config/extensions.php` and implement new services, routes, or logic as needed.
+See `/src/Mynorel/Extensions/README.md` for details.

 Services handles business logic, the real work horse behind, `Author::can()`,`Chronicle::note()`,`Theme::palette()`, etc. Modular Separation, keeps facades thin and expressive, while services stay focused and composable.
 Injectable & Extendable, future-proof for dependency injection, mocking, or plugin overrides.